Published 2 years ago

 Pour the whisked eggs into the pan and let them sit for a few moments, then drag your spatula through the mix from the bottom to the top of the pan.
 Keep cooking in this manner, folding the eggs rather than mixing them, until cooked to your liking – bearing in mind they will continue to cook after you remove them from the pan (we like them a little soft).
 Transfer to plates and serve immediately.

 This is an edited extract from Two Good Co’s third cookbook Change the Course.
-It’s available now to order online, and will be in retailers from October 18.
+It’s available to order online.
 Fifty per cent of profits are reinvested into Two Good Foundation’s programs to support, train and employ women who have experienced homelessness, domestic violence and complex trauma.

 Broadsheet promotional banner